 Regular trims protect silhouette integrity.

-Styling at Home (60-Second Routine)
+Styling at Home 60 Second Routine

-- Towel dry to 60%.
+- Step 1: Towel dry to 60%

 FAQs